etan18/Obsidian-Notes/Cognitive Science/memory.md

         1.  *Chunking* — grouping related items
         2.  *Rehearsal* — repetition of an item

+>[!tip] Miller's Law
+>Miller's Law states that the average person's working memory can only store 7 pieces of information at any given time.
+It is for this reason that chunking is a helpful tool used in things like UI/UX design, driven by [[gestalt principles]].
+>
 ###### long term memory
 Finally, information deemed important is encoded into **long term memory**.
 There are two types of LTM: declarative and procedural memory.
 	1.  *Declarative Memory* — symbolically encoded information